ak-foster/FP2/source/index.rst

 Let's say we like music that you can dance too, but that isn't too loud.
 Tricky to come by, perhaps.
 Nonetheless, let's see what we can find.

 For this research we are going to use a library that has become a cornerstone in Python's analytics stack, Pandas.
-It is a powerful library, but we only need touch only a few of its features to get started.
+It is a powerful library, but we need touch only a few of its features to get started.
 First, install Pandas into your virtualenvironment.

 .. code-block:: bash